 Manage short term capital needs

-The success and growth of the merchant cash advance industry have led commercial banks to reevaluate their lending requirements to become more competitive with MCA providers.
-While banks must maintain strict lending standards, they may begin to partner or collaborate with MCA industry leaders like investors, advisors, or partners.
+The success and growth of the merchant cash advance industry have led commercial banks to reevaluate their funding requirements to become more competitive with MCA providers.
+While banks must maintain strict funding standards, they may begin to partner or collaborate with MCA industry leaders like investors, advisors, or partners.

 Commercial banks are noticing the simplicity and necessity of offering small businesses quick and easy financing but may not be able to provide it themselves.
 By working with an MCA provider, they can give their clients additional options that have been vetted by the bank.